boddz/youtube/README.md

 # Youtube Data Extractor

-A ruby gem for extracting youtube video data.
+A Ruby gem for extracting youtube video data.

-Currently a work in progress.
-This is just a mirror at the moment so support will be limited because of this for now, and I am still new to Ruby, so some things will be changed a lot in the future most likely.
+This does not use the API that google provides, this is just data gathered from scraping raw HTML data.
+No reason really, I just find doing so more fun.

+This gem is still in it's earlier stages of development so expect stuff to change.
+I will try not to change too much in terms of interface methods/ classes that can break your existing scripts for convenience sake.

 ## Installation